 - Don’t forget that if you’re looking at flights on an airline’s website to clear your cookies every time . . . airline websites track your browsing history and will jack your prices slightly every time you come back!

-- The best window for booking international flights is about six to eight weeks before your trip.
+- The best window for booking domestic flights is about two to three weeks before your trip.
+For international flights, book five to six months in advance.
 Too early or too late and the prices go up.
 It’s also usually cheaper to book flights for Tuesdays and Wednesdays when possible.

 - If you ever find yourself on an overcrowded airplane and the airline is asking for volunteers to bump to another flight – and you can do it – DO IT.
-I once negotiated a bumped flight for me and my mom into $1,400 in free airfare.
+I once negotiated a bumped flight for my mom and myself into $1,400 in free airfare.
 I went EVERYWHERE that year.

 - This concept applies to ALL KINDS of rewards programs, so if you’re staying in a hotel, use your travel-friendly credit card AND be sure you’re signed up for whatever loyalty program they have.
 I’ve gotten really nice upgraded hotel rooms at no cost, and access to exclusive discounted prices all through free hotel programs, and frankly, I don’t even stay in hotels that frequently.